 be a permanent resident of a province or territory that issues government student loans and grants

 be enrolled in a degree, diploma or certificate program that runs for at least 12 weeks in a 15-week period and is offered by a designated post-secondary institution

 be taking at least 60 percent of a full course load if you are a full-time student, or between 20 and 59 percent of a full course load if you are a part-time student

 pass a credit check if you are 22 or older and are applying for student loans and grants for the first time

 not have exhausted your maximum lifetime limit of financial assistance, including interest-free status

 In order to continue receiving student loans and grants each year you are in school, you will need to maintain satisfactory grades.

 How do I apply?

-In 4 provinces (Ontario, Saskatchewan, Newfoundland and Labrador, and New Brunswick) provincial-federal loans programs are integrated.
-Therefore you apply to only 1 place (your province of residence).
+In 5 provinces (Ontario, Saskatchewan, Newfoundland and Labrador, New Brunswick and British Columbia) provincial-federal loans programs are integrated, therefore you only need to apply to one place (your province of residence).

 When you apply for a Canada Student Loan, you will automatically be assessed for most Canadian student grants that you may be eligible for.